 It shall be the prerogative of the adviser to invite certain candidates to write a thesis or do practicums in partial fulfillment of the requirements for the degree.

-balanced reading and study program and are expected to be acquainted with major research in their field.
+Students working for advanced degrees are expected to plan a personal, wellbalanced reading and study program and are expected to be acquainted with major research in their field.